FrankieT19/rg-sp-ds-style/README.md

 ## Update or uninstall

-**Update:** back up your existing DS Style folder.
-Merge the new package, keeping `state`, your configuration, Folder Art, username and any assets you edited.
-If an update changes an asset you customised, compare it with your backup rather than losing your edits.
+**Update:** Before updating, back up your DSStyle folder.
+Copy the new package over your installation, then restore any artwork, sounds or username file you customised from your backup—these files will be overwritten during the update.
+Your saved settings in the state folder are retained automatically.

 **Uninstall:** first switch **Startup → Autoboot → Off**.
 Then use **System → Stock OS**, shut down safely and remove `Roms/APPS/DS Style.sh` and `Roms/APPS/DSStyle` from the card.
 Turning Autoboot off restores the previous boot override.
 Your ROMs, emulators and saves stay in their stock locations.